Shanks-btc/Shanks-btc/README.md

 **AetherCredit — Autonomous credit infrastructure for AI agents**

-- Turns verifiable compute history into on-chain credit, reputation, and working capital
+- Turns verifiable compute history into on-chain credit, reputation and working capital
 - Built for the machine economy on the 0G network
 - AI-agent native, with MCP integration
 - TypeScript + Solidity smart contracts